Nanosim-LIG/boast/README.md

     real(kind=8) :: b
     => [a, b]

-Listing [lst:procedure~d~eclaration] shows the declaration of a procedure using the two previous variables as parameters.
+Following Listing shows the declaration of a procedure using the two previous variables as parameters.
 For clarity irb echoes have been suppressed.

     005:0> p = BOAST::Procedure( "test_proc", [a,b] )
     006:0> BOAST::opn p